VdszHun/VdszHun/README.md

 - **VBA (Macros in Microsoft Excel 2022, 1 class so far)**

-I studied and used **Discord.js** on my own to develop a personal Discord bot.
-Inactive project for now.
+I studied and used **Discord.js** on my own to develop a personal Discord bot which is an inactive project for now.
-I use **Cisco Packet Tracer** for learning how Networks work.
+I use **Cisco Packet Tracer** to study and make networks.
 I had a few classes about **Debian Linux**, but my knowledge of that is nowhere near as of Ubuntu Linux.
 Programs I use for studying: Visual Studio 2022, Visual Studio Code, XAMPP, Cisco Packet Tracer and Virtual Box.